 Everyone should have an emergency fund.
 But it’s even more important for freelancer and business owners, who generally have limited entitlement to state benefits.
 No amount of insurances for freelancers in Germany will do for you what your private emergency funds could do.

 Basically, an emergency fund is money tucked away in a current or savings account that you can access immediately.
 But it’s set aside for…emergency situations.

-When I started to freelance in Germany a few years ago, one of the most important things for me was that — in the emergency situations — I should be able to manage and survive dry months without depending on anyone or any insurances or pension funds.
+When I started to freelance in Germany a few years ago, one of the most important things for me was that — in emergency situations — I should be able to manage and survive dry months without depending on anyone or any insurances or pension funds.

 There was no specific monthly amount set for my emergency funds.
 I just saved a lot during the good months and whatever I could during the not-so-good ones.

 But how can you start building up an emergency fund?

 A general rule-of-thumb is to have at least enough to cover at least three to six months of household expenses like rent, groceries, insurances, utilities, phone, medications, etc. However, you should also consider the following: